dhiraj-gede/hackerrank/description.md

 # hackerrank
-My solutions for hackerrank problems do give a feedback
+My solutions for hackerrank problems, please drop a feedback